Building a Gaming PC for Dummies (The Ultimate Guide)

 For instance, a low-level card with a high VRAM, but lower clock speeds and memory speeds cannot outperform a mid or high level card with lesser VRAM but higher core and memory speeds.

 The same is the case with the bus-width of the GPU.
-A lot of graphic cards come with the same hardware specs but different bus-widths – 64-bit, 128-bit, 256-bit and so on.
+A lot of graphics cards come with the same hardware specs but different bus-widths – 64-bit, 128-bit, 256-bit and so on.

 The difference between all these bus-widths is the total amount of information that can be processed per cycle.
 While bus-widths alone are no indicators of performance capacity, but generally, if everything else is constant in the two GPUs you compare, the one with the higher bus-width will outperform the other.